Lucy-Family-Institute/CSSR-Workshop-Twitter/Session1.md

 > 1. [Monthly Tweet Cap](https://developer.twitter.com/en/portal/dashboard)
 > 2. [Rate Limit](https://developer.twitter.com/en/portal/products)

+## Packages Import
+> 1. [Tweepy](https://docs.tweepy.org/en/stable/getting_started.html): the package to build connection to Twitter API
+> 2. [Pandas](https://pandas.pydata.org/docs/getting_started/overview.html): the package for data processing

 ## Example 1: Pull Elon Musk's Timeline
    [Elon Musk Tweets](https://twitter.com/elonmusk)

-   There is a cap of 3200 tweets for pulling a certain user's timeline.
+   > - There is a cap of 3200 tweets for pulling a certain user's timeline.

-   Each request allows a maximum of 100 tweets, use for loop to send multiple requests.
+   > - Each request allows a maximum of 100 tweets, use for loop to send multiple requests.

-   To pull more than 3200 tweets of user's timeline, use search_all_tweets and query operators.
+   > - To pull more than 3200 tweets of user's timeline, use search_all_tweets and query operators.

 ## Tweet API Basics
 1. By default, the API only returns the ```id``` and the ```text``` fields.